kinnison/infrafish-mailconfig/USING.md

 ```

+> **NOTE**: If you're on Infrafish already then there is an equivalent shell
+> script in your path.
+No need to add the above to your `.bashrc` or
+> equivalent.

 We're going to assume you have such a function in your shell and go from there.
 Note: using this kind of interface will cause your token to potentially be
 visible in `ps` so you may want to find a better option (or wait for a custom